 Repurposing could be as simple as sharing a blog post as newsletter content and taking snippets from it to create social media posts.
 You might turn a webinar or presentation you’ve done into a lead magnet or a YouTube video.

-Our A-Z of Blogging is an example of content that has been repurposed in several ways.
+My A-Z of Blogging is an example of content that has been repurposed in several ways.
 It started out as 26 blog posts.
-We also created 26 images that were used on social media.
-We then added to the content and turned it into a book.
-Then we created 26 video versions of the content, which we added into the blog posts, and used as standalone videos on our YouTube channel.
-We also send links to the relevant posts when we get asked questions about blogging.
+I also created 26 images that were used on social media.
+I then added to the content and turned it into a book.
+Then I created 26 video versions of the content, which were added to the blog posts, and used as standalone videos on my YouTube channel.
+I also send links to the relevant posts when I get asked questions about blogging.

 Whenever you create any type of content, think about how you can maximise its use.